 Partnering.
 Proposing firms are also encouraged to take advantage of research expertise and facilities that may be available to them at colleges, universities, national laboratories, and from other research providers.
 Such collaborations may include research subcontracts or consulting agreements.
 The employment of faculty and students by the small business may also occur.
-However, note that for an SBIR Phase I Proposal, a minimum of two-thirds of the research, as measured by the budget, must be performed by the small business concern, and the balance may be outsourced to consultants or subcontractors or a combination thereof.
-Please note that although partnering is encouraged, proposals submitted should NOT mark the proposal as "Collaborative" during submission.
+However, note that for an SBIR Phase I proposal, a minimum of two-thirds of the research, as measured by the budget, must be performed by the small business, and the balance may be outsourced to consultants or subcontractors or a combination thereof.
+Please note that although partnering is encouraged, proposals should NOT be marked as a "Collaborative Proposal from Multiple Organizations" during submission.

 Ownership and Venture Capital, Joint Ventures.
-Please note that NSF has elected not to use the authority given under 15 U.S.C. § 638(dd)

-(1) (also §5107 of the SBIR/STTR Reauthorization Act).
+Please note that NSF has elected not to use the authority given under 15 U.S.C. § 638(dd)(1) (also §5107 of the SBIR/STTR Reauthorization Act).
 Hence, small businesses that are majority-owned by one or more venture capital operating companies (VCOCs), hedge funds or private equity firms are NOT eligible to submit proposals or receive awards from the NSF SBIR/STTR program.
 Proposals from joint ventures and partnerships are permitted, provided the proposing entity qualifies as a small business concern (see the Eligibility Guide for more information).